private-retrieval/wip/README.md

 For the first instance, we don’t anticipate having published proceedings.

 ## Contingency plan
-If PETs does not occur, we will aim to have a subset of the program occur in an online format.
+If PETs does not occur, a subset of the program will occur in an online format.